Monopond/fax-api/README.md

 ## Fax Number Settings
 ### Description
-These API functions allows to buy a fax number and set number settings to add a recipient email address to attach the fax.
+These API functions allows you to subscribe to a fax number and set number settings to add multiple recipient email addresses with fax attachment.

 #### Setting the fax number senders and recipients
-You will need a number to send the fax to.
-These API functions allows to buy a fax number and set number settings to add a recipient email address to attach the fax.
-Subscription to a phone number plan is required before you can subscribe to a number.

 **Prerequisites**
+* Subscription to a fax number plan is required before you can subscribe to a number.
 * You have bought at least one number
 * You have one user assigned to receive fax from that number.